 The small fishing village of Barra de Potosí is about 26km southeast of Zihuatanejo.
 It’s located at the far tip of Playa Larga's seemingly endless palm-fringed, sandy-white beach, and at the mouth of the brackish Laguna de Potosí, a saltwater lagoon about 6.5km long and home to hundreds of species of birds, including herons, kingfishers, cormorants and pelicans.

-Sun-kissed beaches and art-deco beauties make an alluring backdrop to Miami’s other charms – a burgeoning arts scene, creative cuisine and blazing nightlife.
+Beautiful beaches and art deco delights are just some of Miami’s many charms – there's also the blazing nightlife, tropical gardens, lively arts scene and sizzling cuisine.
 Architectural Jewel Box Even if there was no beach, Miami would still have undeniable allure.
-The gorgeous 1930s hotels lining Ocean Dr are part of the world’s greatest collection of art-deco buildings.
+The gorgeous 1930s hotels lining Ocean Dr are part of the world’s greatest collection of art deco buildings.